Rym Airlines

-Rym Airlines is an airline based in Oran, Algeria.
-Its main base is Oran Es Senia Airport.
+Rym Airlines was a proposed airline based in Oran, Algeria.
+Its main base was Oran Es Senia Airport.

 History

 The airline was founded by Groupe BCIA to start operations in 2003.
 It had three Boeing 737-200 aircraft on order, but the transaction was cancelled.
 The airline ceased operations in 2005 because of the BCIA case, which began in 2003.